-Almost 150 volunteers were able to plant 1,000 mangroves and cleaned up one of the coasts in Plaridel.
+Almost one hundred fifty volunteers were able to plant one thousand mangroves and cleaned one of the coasts in Plaridel.

-It was the first time a business sector has collaborated with the YSP Misamis Occidental.
-And as a result, it has gained significant community recognition, perhaps due to its presence on social media.
-The Bawbawon Hospitality Group will donate for the future environmental-related project of YSP Misamis Occidental as well.
+This occasion was the first time a business sector had collaborated with YSP Misamis Occidental.
+As a result, YSP Misamis Occidental has gained significant community recognition, perhaps due to its presence on social media.
+Additionally, the Bawbawon Hospitality Group will offer donations to assist future YSP Misamis Occidental environmental-related projects.

 Humans need to take action to conserve the environment and its resources.
-Everything humans do have an enormous effect on the life of other species.
-Because of that, any little effort on activities like these initiatives would go a long way.
-Any move would affect.
+Every action we as humans perform has an enormous effect on the life of other species.
+Consequently, any effort, no matter how miniscule, made towards conservational initiatives and activities can lead to lasting consequences that bring positive change.

-As a result, everybody must work together to save the planet.
-Organizations that joined this time should educate people about the dangers of not protecting it.
+Therefore, it is essential that everybody work together to save the planet.
+Organizations that have joined this event should educate people about the dangers of not partaking in protective measures.
 They should be taught how to contribute to the preservation of the environment.
-If all this collective effort starts happening, we can surely save our planet and make it brighter.
+If all this collective effort starts happening, we can surely save our planet and make for a brighter future.

 Despite the earth’s unavoidable free services to humanity, people are unable to repay it for its generosity.
 Humans, on the other hand, are inhuman to the Earth.

 Marine plastic pollution is one of the world’s most serious issues.
-Every minute, up to 13 million metric tons of plastic is estimated to end up in the ocean, the equivalent of a trash or garbage truckload.
-At least 267 species have been affected worldwide, including 86% of all sea turtle species, 44% of all seabird species, and 43% of all marine mammal species.
+Every minute, up to thirteen million metric tons of plastic is estimated to end up in the ocean; the equivalent of a trash or garbage truckload.
+At least two hundred sixty-seven species have been affected worldwide, including 86% of all sea turtle species, 44% of all seabird species, and 43% of all marine mammal species.

-As a result, eliminating garbage from the shores is the most beneficial for the coastal environment – the biological community most impacted by trash.
-It aids in reducing the problems created by marine waste and the dangers posed to marine life as a result of plastic pollution.
+As a result, eliminating garbage from the shores is one of the most beneficial measures for the coastal environment – the biological community most impacted by trash.
+It aids in reducing the problems created by marine waste and the dangers posed to marine life due to plastic pollution.

-The need to save the Earth is urgent, but it is also something more.
-The damage that humans have caused is becoming irreparable.
-That is one of the reasons that any resource is increasingly contaminated.
-It is and has always been the duty of humans to protect the world they live in, but they have now been greedy and instead ended up killing the planet.
-As a result, people should make deliberate choices to make the Earth a safer and more prosperous environment to live in, and initiatives like these are important steps toward saving the planet.
+The need to save the Earth is urgent, but the underlying truth is more complex.
+The damage that humans have caused is becoming irreparable; resulting in resources becoming increasingly contaminated.
+It is and has always been the duty of humans to protect the world they live in, but they have become susceptible to greed and are rather eroding the planet.
+As a ramification, people should make deliberate choices to make the Earth a safer and more prosperous environment to live in, and initiatives like these are important steps toward saving the planet.

-And on Plaridel, Misamis Occidental with the participating organizations; Sangguniang Kabataan Federation of the Aloran, Sinacaban, Calamba, Plaridel, and Oroquieta, Philippine National Police (PNP) Plaridel and Plaridel Looc National High School.
-Together with the Bawbawon Hospitality Group and Municipality Environment and Natural Resources (MENRO), Plaridel.
+And in Plaridel, Misamis Occidental with the participating organizations: Sangguniang Kabataan Federation of the Aloran, Sinacaban, Calamba, Plaridel, and Oroquieta, Philippine National Police (PNP) Plaridel and Plaridel Looc National High School, the Bawbawon Hospitality Group, and Municipality Environment and Natural Resources (MENRO), Plaridel.

-This initiative is linked to the United Nations Sustainable Development Goal number 13, climate action, and number 17, partnership and goals.
+This initiative is linked to the United Nations Sustainable Development Goals 13, Climate Action, and 17, Partnership and Goals.